You are here

 Applicants must meet each of the following criteria:

-- Have U.S. citizenship or Lawful Permanent Resident (LPR) status by May 7, 2015.
+- Have U.S. citizenship or Lawful Permanent Resident (LPR) status at the time of application.

 - Have received support to submit an application from a research mentor who holds a principal investigator position at a research facility (see Research Mentors for requirements and expectations for research mentors).